Lesson 2: Find a Job Online

 Rather than search through various websites, you can use a job search engine such as Indeed or SimplyHired.
 Job search engines collect job listings from hundreds of websites so you can view them in a single place.

-As with any search engine, the key is to optimize the amount of relevant results you obtain, so you may have to experiment with search terms and refinements.
-Indeed's Job Search Tips has great advice about how to get started.
+As with any search engine, the key is to optimize the number of relevant results you obtain, so you may have to experiment with search terms and refinements.
+Indeed's Job Search Tips gives great advice about how to get started.

 You can also save time by creating a job alert.
 A job alert is a summary of new job postings from a specific search that is sent to your email.
 Receiving only a few job listings each day will allow you to stay current with the latest opportunities without having to sort through a long list of search results.